canonical/lxd/doc/api-extensions.md

 ## network\_firewall\_filtering
-Add two new keys, "ipv4.firewall" and "ipv6.firewall" which if set to false will turn off the generation of iptables filtering rules.
+Add two new keys, "ipv4.firewall" and "ipv6.firewall" which if set to false will turn off the generation of iptables FORWARDING rules.
 NAT rules will still be added so long as the matching "ipv4.nat" or "ipv6.nat" key is set to true.

+Rules necessary for dnsmasq to work (DHCP/DNS) will always be applied if dnsmasq is enabled on the bridge.